 Dollhouse and Christmas gifts.
 On a Monday in later November, a woodworker in Florida accidentally handcrafted a huge dollhouse for a grandchild, only to be reminded by his wife that he’d given her one the year before, so he asked his daughter (local to me) if she knew of any little girls who might like a dollhouse.
 (If you know me, you know we have eight daughters.)
 We had resigned ourselves to our girls getting zero gifts that year because we had no income, but that year, they received not only a beautiful dollhouse, but that same older couple heard of the circumstances and with the dollhouse, they delivered cardigans and craft supplies to round out their gifts.

 Sharing & Caring.
 On the Tuesday after the dollhouse revelation, the church women’s Sharing & Caring ministry arrived by caravan at our house out in the sticks, bearing thirteen bags and two huge boxes of food, plus $45 cash.
-But they didn’t drop it off like we were their charity case for the month; instead, they brought lunch and the whole gang sat and ate and chatted with us.
+But they didn’t drop it off like we were their charity case for the month; instead, they loved on us and included us in their day — they brought lunch and the whole gang sat and ate and chatted with us.
 Happy Thanksgiving to us – we now had all the food we needed to get through the next few weeks.

 Card, cash, wood.
 On Thursday (please note: this is THE SAME WEEK), we received a card of encouragement from a couple in our church, with $150 and a load of wood for the wood stove.